argosity/hippo/docs/command.md

 position_after: model
 ---

-Lanes installs a command line application which can create and modify applicatons that used the framework.
+Lanes framework installs a command line application which can be used to create and modify applicatons.

-The command "lanes" has subcommands that direct it's activities.
+The command "lanes" utilizes subcommands that direct it's activities.

 # lanes help

-Built-in help that can be accessed by either running `lanes help` or command specific help by prefixing the command with 'help'.
-For instance `lanes generate help model` will display comphrensive help for the 'generate model' subcommand.
+Built-in help can be accessed by either running `lanes help` or command specific help by prefixing the final part of the command with 'help'.
+For instance `lanes generate help model` will display comphrensive help for the 'lanes generate model' subcommand.

 # lanes new